formkit/docs-content/3.inputs/colorpicker.md

     prop: "inline",
     type: "boolean",
     default: "false",
-    description: "When set to <code>true</code> the `colorpicker` will render its panel as an inline element rather than as a pop-over.", },
+    description: "When set to <code>true</code> the <code>colorpicker</code> will render its panel as an inline element rather than as a pop-over.", },
   {
     prop: "options",